andrewowens/multisensory/README.md

 Source: <a href = "https://youtu.be/H9CgWJToF_s"><img src="doc/crossfire_input.jpg" width="200"/></a> Left: <a href = "https://youtu.be/9jPaA8ttI6A"><img src="doc/crossfire_l.jpg" width="200"/></a> Right: <a href = "https://youtu.be/M4ACgIWuiWM"><img src="doc/crossfire_r.jpg" width="200"/></a>

 ## Blind (audio-only) source separation
-This baseline trains a [u-net](https://arxiv.org/pdf/1505.04597.pdf) network to minimize a [permutation invariant](https://arxiv.org/pdf/1607.00325) loss.
+This baseline trains a [u-net](https://arxiv.org/pdf/1505.04597.pdf) model to minimize a [permutation invariant](https://arxiv.org/pdf/1607.00325) loss.
 ```bash
 python sep_video.py ../data/translator.mp4 --model unet_pit --duration_mult 4 --out ../results/
 ```
-The model will output the two separated streams in an arbitrary order.
+The model will write the two separated streams in an arbitrary order.

 ## Visualizing the locations of sound sources
 To view the self-supervised network's class activation map (CAM), use the `--cam` flag: